opensearch-project/project-website/_posts/2024-12-17-vscode-osd-setup.markdown

 OSD uses [Jest](https://jestjs.io/) as the testing framework.
 With over 2,000 test suites in OSD alone, finding and running specific tests can be a hassle.

-The [vscode-jest](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest) extension provides a quick and easy Jest integration in VSCode, as shown in the following image.
+The [vscode-jest](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest) extension provides a quick and easy Jest integration in VS Code, as shown in the following image.

 ![jest-integration](/assets/media/blog-images/2024-12-17-vscode-osd-setup/jest-integration.gif)

 Here are a few Jest features:

-* A graphical interface to select which tests to run: you can run all project tests, tests inside a specific directory, specific test files, individual test suites, or even individual test methods.
+* A graphical interface used to select which tests to run: you can run all project tests, tests inside a specific directory, specific test files, individual test suites, or even individual test methods.
   ![test-suites](/assets/media/blog-images/2024-12-17-vscode-osd-setup/test-suites.png)
-* A UI icon to display passed or failed tests.
+* A UI icon that displays passed or failed tests.
-* Inline `Test Run` button in your test files so you don't have to run tests in command line.
+* An inline `Test Run` button in your test files so you don't have to run tests in the command line.
   ![inline-tests](/assets/media/blog-images/2024-12-17-vscode-osd-setup/inline-tests.png)
-* Ability to run a test with debug options.
+* The ability to run a test with debug options.
   ![debug-tests](/assets/media/blog-images/2024-12-17-vscode-osd-setup/debug-tests.png)

 **Note:** Do not run all tests under `src/plugins*`.
 There are over 2,000 test cases, so running all tests will consume lots of resources.
-Instead, run tests on-demand for specific subdirectories.
+Instead, run tests on demand for specific subdirectories.

 ### Configuring Jest